mainmatter/ember-simple-auth/README.md

 });
 ```

-In order to include authorization info in all Ember Data requests if the session is authenticated, mixin the DataAdapterMixin into the application adapter:
+To include authorization info in all Ember Data requests if the session is authenticated, mixin the DataAdapterMixin into the application adapter:

 ```js
 // app/adapters/application.js